Skip to main content

 Like the living room, the dining room also has moments of wow and moments of rest.
 It features a large inlaid oval table with two different sets of inlaid chairs for 10.
 Betsy purchased four of these chairs when she was in the 9th grade, with money she had saved from babysitting.
 Even at a young age, Betsy was cultivating her design style.
 These antique chairs have been refreshed with white fluffy animal hides as the seat cushions.
 Betsy says, “The hides actually make the antique chairs more comfortable.”
 A neutral white paint color on the walls, gray and white striped draperies which she had custom made in the same way as the living room, and a gray sisal rug provide a nice counterpoint to the bright artwork on the walls.
 Above the dining room table is an elegant modern chandelier, with four thin gold arms stretching wide and adorned with simple shades.
 It blends seamlessly with the pair of antique benches on one wall of the room.
 These benches were made from a single bed frame and yellow silk cushions were added.
 Above the benches are six symmetrically hung, hand-painted bird plates.
 A traditional fireplace with a marble surround grounds the room with its simple elegance.

-Betsy and Jeb have move in quite fast with the help of professional movers once the house was complete and a few weeks later they renovated one room of their new house: their kitchen.
+Betsy and Jeb have renovated one room of their house since moving in: their kitchen.
 “The space was cramped; it felt too closed in for us,” she says.
 In this space, they used white Shaker-style cabinets with modern chrome cabinet pulls.
 The white subway tile used as the backsplash reads both vintage and modern at the same time.
 To open up the space, Betsy opted for open shelving on either side of her kitchen sink.
 White quartz countertops that mimic marble keep the kitchen feeling uncluttered.
 Betsy chose quartz because “it is easy to care for but doesn’t stain like marble.”
 The pops of color come from the artwork in the room, almost all of which was done by Betsy.
 Blue and white fabric covers two chairs that sit around a small white table and provide an eat-in option in the kitchen as well.
 A silver tray in the window sill holds Betsy’s collection of heart-shaped rocks.
 She picks them up when she travels and each one has a special memory associated with it.

 Along the back side of the house is Jeb’s den.
 Featuring darker colors, the room has a more masculine feel than the rest of the house.
 Along one wall of the room are builtin shelves that showcase some of Jeb’s favorite items, including his collection of wooden carved figurines that were originally the molds for paper mache items.
 Rounding out the room are taxidermy birds and other animals.
 The room feels comfortable and well traveled.
 A sofa and club chairs provide comfortable seating options.
 The chairs are covered in fabric from Perennials Fabrics, a company that specializes in luxury performance fabric to be used inside and out.